Edgenesis/shifu/README.md

 ## Why use Shifu?

 Shifu let you manage and control your IoT devices extremely easily.
 Whenever you connect your device, Shifu will recognize it and spawn an augmented digital twin called ***deviceShifu*** for it. deviceShifu provides you with a high-level abstraction to interact with your device.
 By implementing the interface of the deviceShifu, your IoT device can achieve everything its designed for, and much more!
 For example, your device's state can be rolled back with a single line of command.
 (If physically permitted, of course.)
 Shifu is able to abstract ***deviceShifu*** horizontally (grouping, batch execute) and vertically (layers, allow high level command to be executed. e.g.: `factory start`).
-Furthermore, Shifu will secure your entire IoT system from ground up.
 A simulation feature which allows developer to simulate a scenario before actually running will be available later.

 ## How to use Shifu?